xNul/among-us-discord-bot/README.md

 - Command Atomicity
 - Command to change prefix for Guild
 - Go back and drop Ctx as early as possible for better async
+- Game instance voice channel list (so that games cannot be started on all channels and still retain safe server unmute)
+- Have `!reset` Unmute as well as Revive everyone after command name change

 ## Building